onipaa/wdd-331/README.md

 words in a previous release if anyone wants to see them.
 I stewed on how hard the words seemed and vowed to change them.
 So, here I am at 11:27 PM EST. I feel good that I repented.
 I think the rest of this assignment will go well.

+Large CSS:

+FAVICON:
+I added my cookie monster as in (Johnster My Monster) icon.
+The web inspector kept giving me a 404 because I didn't have it.